-Kids should come dressed for plenty of active learning, working with food, as well as art projects that will involve paint...
+Kids should come dressed for active learning, working with food, as well as art projects that can involve paint...
 Creative Arts Camp is definitely an environment where spills can happen, so you’ll want to come dressed accordingly.

 Will there be any snacks served?

 No snacks are served during camp, so please make sure your child eats dinner BEFORE checking in.
 Each night some kids will make tasty confections for all the kids to take home--

 With kids working directly with food each day, what about food allergies?